gimler/guzzle-docs/tour/using_services.rst

     // Get an Amazon SimpleDB client from the ServiceBuilder
     $client = $serviceBuilder->get('simple_db)';

-    // Createa a CommandSet that will contain 3 commands
+    // Create a CommandSet that will contain 3 commands
     $set = new CommandSet(array(
         $client->getCommand('get_attributes', array(
             'domain' => 'test',